hashicorp/homebrew-tap/README.md

 brew install hashicorp/tap/vault
 brew install hashicorp/tap/waypoint

+# Casks
+brew install hashicorp-boundary-desktop

-brew cask install vagrant
+brew install vagrant
 ```
-* Note: Vagrant is available as a cask from Homebrew core.
-It is packaged as a cask to include required dependencies of Vagrant.
+* Note: Vagrant is available as a cask from Homebrew core and not provided by this tap.

 ## Why should I install packages from this tap?